 Even though the sciatic nerve is located in the lower half of the body, it is possible that the root cause of your sciatica is actually coming from your neck.
 The upper neck vertebrae can easily misalign.
 When they are just the slightest bit off kilter, the rest of the spine tries to compensate.
 The stress that your lower spine is putting on the sciatic nerve could actually be coming from the upper spine.
 In this case, the best solution is to visit an upper cervical chiropractor.

 At Premier Family Wellness and Spinal Care in Farmington, Michigan, we have the specialized training and equipment to assess your spinal condition and see if your upper vertebrae are misaligned.
 Correcting any misalignment at the top of your spine will enable the rest of your spine to heal from the ways that it was compensating.
-Many sciatica patients have found relief after receiving our care.
+Many patients have found sciatica relief in Farmington, MI after receiving our care.

 To schedule a consultation with Dr. Perkins call 248-478-6203 or just click the button below